goncalotomas/17galaxies/README.md

 # 17 Galaxies

-A clone of [OGame](https://lobby.ogame.gameforge.com/) built using Phoenix LiveView.
+A Proof of Concept for a clone of [OGame](https://lobby.ogame.gameforge.com/) built using Phoenix LiveView.

 > [!NOTE]
 > This is an work in progress.